A (very) brief history of neon signs in the German Democratic Republic featuring Leipzig’s iconic “Spoon Family”:

 The Use of Postcards in East Germany

 East Germans certainly used postcards much in the way these are typically used today: as a means to send vacation greetings or a quick hello to friends and family.
-However, I would suggest that this use accounted for only some of the postcard mail that circulated in the country.
+However,this use accounted for only some of the postcard mail that circulated in the country.
 Indeed, the large number of different motifs churned out in the GDR reflects a strong demand for this item and a short consideration of the context of postcards’ use in the country is helpful to understand what was driving consumers to use so many postcards.

 One of the hallmarks of East German life was its slow pace and I would argue that this tempo was a result of a number of factors.
 First, the transport infrastructure for both people and goods was generally old and didn’t facilitate quick movement.
 Second, the country’s socialist planned economy did away with competition, a corollary of which was that the dynamism which this can bring to public life was largely absent from the GDR.
 Finally, communications were dramatically different from both what we know today and what was typical in the Western world in the 1970s and 80s.